 - Some balance sheets will have a Prepaid Revenue line as well.
 If you've set your forecast to spread out multi-month charges, and you are using recurring revenue (subscription) streams in your forecast, this line will appear.
 It basically represents the future value of a large subscription payment.

 Equity is a measure of your company's current net worth.
 It's the result you get when you subtract your liabilities from your assets.
 It's also defined as the total of all the money invested in your company, plus your accumulated profits.
 Owner’s equity includes common stock, retained earnings, and paid-in-capital (described below).

 - Paid In Capital is the amount of money that's been invested in your business, either by yourself or by investors.

 - Retained Earnings are the funds you have left at the end of the year.
-Essentially, retained earnings are your profits minus any dividends you've paid out to investors.
+Essentially, retained earnings are your previous profits minus any dividends you've paid out to investors.
 These earnings are then re-invested into the company in the following year.
-If your retained earnings are in the negative, then your company is losing money.

 - Earnings are the same as your company's profits.
 If your company is profitable, then your earnings will accumulate month by month in the balance sheet.